naroga/foreman/src/AppBundle/Resources/doc/process.md

 Choosing your process type
 --------------------------

-You can see in the previous snipped, we passed `dummy` as the process `type`.
+You can see in the previous snippet, we passed `dummy` as the process `type`.
 The `dummy` type is an internal type that does nothing.
-It spawns a process that idles for a random amount between 1 and 3 seconds before exiting successfully.
+It spawns a process that idles for a random amount of time between 1 and 3 seconds before exiting successfully.
 It also has a 4% chance (random) to timeout.
 So, if your goal is to only test the queue, you can spawn one (or many) dummy processes with the script above.